RJi26/chess/README.md

-Run python chessmain.py to get started!
+Run python chessmain.py to control the Chess Engine!
+For the programs marked as "Microbit Programs", use an IDE which supports MicroPython such as Mu Editor.